What should you do if you don't get a place in student halls?

 Look on social media

 It's likely there will be a Facebook housing group for your uni.
 This is where you'll find fellow freshers also looking for somewhere to live.
 You’ll also pick up good advice, find houses to rent and get landlord recommendations (and warnings), here.
-Don’t be afraid to reply to comments or posts, to get more information.
+Don’t be afraid to get more information by replying to comments or posts.

 Get help from the university’s housing office